git-divy/uptac/README.md

 # UPTAC College Predictor

 A comprehensive web application for predicting college admissions based on UPTAC 2024 data.
 This tool helps students find suitable colleges and programs based on their rank, category, quota, and other preferences.
+The application is currently deployed and accessible at: https://uptac.onrender.com/

 ## 🚀 Features